Longitudinal Knowledge Assessment

 Larry Dean, MD, Chair

-He received his undergraduate degree and his medical degree from the UAB.
-Following medical school, he served his internship and residency at the UW School of Medicine and received cardiology training, including interventional cardiology, at the UAB School of Medicine.
+He received his undergraduate degree from the University of Alabama and his medical degree from the UAB.
+Following medical school, Dr. Dean served his internship and residency at the UW School of Medicine and received cardiology training, including interventional cardiology, at the UAB School of Medicine.
 He also holds a certificate in medical management from the UW.

-As of November 2021, Dr. Dean reported the following external relationships:
+As of July 2022, Dr. Dean reported the following external relationships:

 Funding for clinical trial expenses and staff, paid to the University of Washington School of Medicine, from the following company:

-- Edwards LifeSciences, for trials evaluating the SAPIEN heart valve (PARTNER II trials).
+• Edwards Lifesciences, for trials evaluating the SAPIEN heart valve (PARTNER II trials)

 Dr. Dean serves in significant roles with the following organizations, receiving reimbursement or compensation as listed: